-This generates a report that summarizes all species used.
+This generates a report summarizing properties of all species.
 The species label, the number of levels used, and the database which defined it, are all included.
 To see which CLOUDY uses by default run this simple test:

 '''

 test

 database print

 '''